 By Charles A. Eastman (Ohiyesa) in 1918

-One of the wittiest and shrewdest of the Sioux chiefs was American Horse, who succeeded to the name and position of an uncle, killed in the battle of Slim Buttes in 1876.
-The younger American Horse was born a little before the encroachments of the whites upon the Sioux country became serious and their methods aggressive, and his early manhood brought him into that most trying and critical period of our history.
-He had been tutored by his uncle since his own father was killed in battle while he was still very young.
+One of the wittiest and shrewdest of the Sioux chiefs was American Horse, who succeeded to the name and position of an uncle, killed in the Battle of Slim Buttes in 1876.
+The younger American Horse was born a little before the encroachments of the whites upon the Sioux country became serious and their methods aggressive.
+His early manhood brought him into that most trying and critical period of our history.
+His uncle had tutored him since his father was killed in battle while he was still very young.
 The American Horse band was closely attached to a trading post, and its members, in consequence, were inclined to be friendly with the whites, a policy closely adhered to by their leader.

 When he was born, his old grandfather said: “Put him out in the sun!
 Let him ask his great-grandfather, the Sun, for the warm blood of a warrior!”
 And he had warm blood.
 He was a genial man, liking notoriety and excitement.
 He always seized an opportunity to leap into the center of the arena.

 American Horse was about ten years old when he was attacked by three Crow warriors while driving a herd of ponies to water.
 Here he displayed native cunning and initiative.
-It seemed he had scarcely a chance to escape, for the enemy was near.
-He yelled frantically at the ponies to start them toward home, while he dropped off into a thicket of willows and hid there.
+It seemed he could scarcely escape, for the enemy was near.
+He yelled frantically at the ponies to start them toward home while he dropped off into a thicket of willows and hid there.

-It was several years later that he went to sleep early one night and slept soundly, having been scouting for two nights previously.
-It happened that there was a raid by the Crows, and when he awoke in the midst of the yelling and confusion, he sprang up and attempted to join in the fighting.
-Everybody knew his voice in all the din, so when he fired his gun and announced a coup, as was the custom, others rushed to the spot, to find that he had shot a hobbled pony belonging to their own camp.
+Several years later, he went to sleep early one night and slept soundly, having been scouting for two nights previously.
+There was a raid by the Crow, and when he awoke amid the yelling and confusion, he sprang up and attempted to join in the fighting.
+Everybody knew his voice in all the din, so when he fired his gun and announced a coup, as was the custom, others rushed to the spot to find that he had shot a hobbled pony belonging to their own camp.
 The laugh was on him, and he never recovered from his chagrin at this mistake.
-In fact, although he was undoubtedly fearless and tried hard to distinguish himself in warfare, he did not succeed.
+In fact, although he was undoubtedly fearless and tried hard to distinguish himself in warfare, he failed.

 It is told of him that he once went with a war party of young men to the Wind River country against the Shoshone.
-At last, they discovered a large camp, but there were only a dozen or so of the Sioux, therefore they hid and watched for their opportunity to attack an isolated party of hunters.
+At last, they discovered a large camp, but there were only a dozen or so of the Sioux.
+Therefore, they hid and watched for their opportunity to attack an isolated party of hunters.
 While waiting thus, they ran short of food.
-One day a small party of Shoshone was seen near at hand, and in the midst of the excitement and preparations for the attack, young American Horse caught sight of a fat black-tail deer close by.
+One day a small party of Shoshone was seen near at hand, and amid the excitement and preparations for the attack, young American Horse caught sight of a fat black-tail deer close by.

-At another time he was drying his sacred war bonnet and other gear over a small fire.
-These articles were held in great veneration by the Indians and handled accordingly.
-Suddenly the fire blazed up, and our hero so far forgot himself as to begin energetically beating out the flames with the war bonnet, breaking off one of the sacred buffalo horns in the act.
+At another time, he was drying his sacred war bonnet and other gear over a small fire.
+These articles were held in great reverence by the Indians and handled accordingly.
+Suddenly the fire blazed up, and our hero so far forgot to begin energetically beating out the flames with the war bonnet, breaking off one of the sacred buffalo horns in the act.
 One could almost fill a book with his mishaps and exploits.
 I will give one of them in his own words as well as I can remember them.

 “We were as promising a party of young warriors as our tribe ever sent against any of its ancestral enemies.
-It was midsummer, and after going two days’ journey from home we began to send two scouts ahead daily while the main body kept a half-day behind.
+It was midsummer, and after going on a two days journey from home, we began to send two scouts ahead daily while the main body kept a half-day behind.
 The scouts set out every evening and traveled all night.
 One night the great war pipe was held out to me and to Young-Man-Afraid-of-His-Horses.
 At daybreak, having met no one, we hid our horses and climbed to the top of the nearest butte to take an observation.
 It was a very hot day.
-We lay flat on our blankets, facing the west where the cliff fell off in a sheer descent, and with our backs toward the more gradual slope dotted with scrub pines and cedars.
-We stuck some tall grass on our heads and proceeded to study the landscape spread before us for any sign of man.
+We lay flat on our blankets, facing the west where the cliff fell off in a sheer descent and with our backs toward the more gradual slope dotted with scrub pines and cedars.
+We stuck some tall grass on our heads and studied the landscape spread before us for any sign of man.

 ‘Run!’
 I yelled into the ear of my companion, and we both leaped to our feet in a second.
 ‘Separate! separate!’ he shouted, and as we did so, the bear chose me for his meat.
 I ran downhill as fast as I could, but he was gaining.
 ‘Dodge around a tree!’ screamed Young-Man-Afraid.
 I took a deep breath and made a last spurt, desperately circling the first tree I came to.
 As the ground was steep just there, I turned a somersault one way and the bear the other.

-My friend was well up another tree and laughing heartily at my predicament, and when the bear saw that he could not get at either of us he reluctantly departed, after I had politely addressed him and promised to make an offering to his spirit on my safe return.
+My friend was well up another tree and laughing heartily at my predicament.
+When the bear saw that he could not get at either of us, he reluctantly departed after I had politely addressed him and promised to make an offering to his spirit on my safe return.
 I don’t think I ever had a narrower escape, he concluded.

-In the early part of the year 1876, there was a rumor that certain bands were in danger of breaking away.
+In early 1876, there was a rumor that certain bands were in danger of breaking away.
 Their leader was one Sioux Jim, so nicknamed by the soldiers.
-American Horse went to him as a peacemaker but was told he was a woman and no brave.
-He returned to his own camp and told his men that Sioux Jim meant mischief, and in order to prevent another calamity to the tribe, he must be chastised.
+American Horse went to him as a peacemaker but was told he was a woman and not brave.
+He returned to his camp and told his men that Sioux Jim meant mischief and to prevent another calamity to the tribe, he must be chastised.
 He again approached the warlike Jim with several warriors at his back.
 The recalcitrant came out, gun in hand, but the wily chief was too quick for him.
 He shot and wounded the rebel, whereupon one of his men came forward and killed him.

-It was during the last struggle of his people, at the time of the Messiah craze in 1890-1891 that he demonstrated as never before the real greatness of the man.
+It was during the last struggle of his people, at the time of the Messiah craze in 1890-1891, that he demonstrated as never before the real greatness of the man.
 While many of his friends were carried away by the new thought, he held aloof from it and cautioned his band to do the same.
-When it developed into an extensive upheaval among the nations he took his positive stand against it.
+When it developed into an extensive upheaval among the nations, he took a positive stand against it.

 Presently all Indians who did not dance the Ghost Dance were ordered to come into camp at Pine Ridge agency.
 American Horse was the first to bring in his people.
 I was there at the time and talked with him daily.
 When Little was arrested, it had been agreed among the disaffected to have him resist, which meant that he would be roughly handled.
 This was to be their

 What are you going to do?” he asked.
 “Stop, men, stop and think before you act!
-Will you murder your children, your women, yes, destroy your nation to-day?”
-He stood before them like a statue and the men who held the two policemen helpless paused for an instant.
-He went on: “You are brave to-day because you outnumber the white men, but what will you do to-morrow?
+Will you murder your children, your women, yes, destroy your nation today?”
+He stood before them like a statue, and the men who held the two policemen helplessly paused for an instant.
+He went on: “You are brave today because you outnumber the white men, but what will you do tomorrow?
 There are railroads on all sides of you.
 The soldiers will pour in from every direction by thousands and surround you.
 You have little food or ammunition.
 It will be the end of your people.
 Stop, I say, stop now!

 Presently all Indians who did not dance the Ghost Dance were ordered to come into camp at Pine Ridge agency.
 American Horse was the first to bring in his people.
 I was there at the time and talked with him daily.
 When Little was arrested, it had been agreed among the disaffected to have him resist, which meant that he would be roughly handled.
-This was to be their excuse to attack the Indian police, which would probably lead to a general massacre or outbreak.
-I know that this desperate move was opposed from the beginning by American Horse, and it was believed that his life was threatened.
+This was their excuse to attack the Indian police, which would probably lead to a general massacre or outbreak.
+I know that American Horse opposed this desperate move from the beginning, and it was believed that his life was threatened.